Daily Blog (Updated on April 10, 2026) 11 min read

 How much does it cost to get an Arabic tenancy contract certified translation in Dubai?

-A standard tenancy contract (2–4 pages) typically costs between AED 150–350 for MOJ-certified translation.
-The exact price depends on page count and complexity.
-You can send your contract via WhatsApp for an exact quote — same-day service is available for urgent cases before RERA hearings.
+Tenancy contract MOJ-certified translation is priced per page (1 page = 200 words).
+The exact fixed quote depends on page count and complexity.
+Send your contract via WhatsApp for an exact quote — same-day service is available for urgent cases before RERA hearings.
+See the [pricing catalog](/pricing/) for comparable tenancy-contract examples.

 WhatsApp Us